andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 In the field of automatic summarization, some of the most commonly used data sets are the following:
 - **Document Understanding Conferences (DUC)**: These conferences ran from 2001-2007 and had datasets for each of those years, with the most common ones being for 2002 and 2004.
 Each set of documents contains the documents themselves along with summaries for each.
 Though the datasets are often not large enough to be used for training, they are used primarily for testing the performance of systems.
 The link for the datasets is <a href="https://www-nlpir.nist.gov/projects/duc/data.html" target="_blank">here</a>
 - **CNN/DailyMail** <a href="http://papers.nips.cc/paper/5945-teaching-machines-to-read-and-comprehend" target="_blank">(Hermann et al. 2015)</a>: The dataset is a collection of scraped news stories from CNN and the Daily Mail.
 Details of the dataset are in the <a href="http://papers.nips.cc/paper/5945-teaching-machines-to-read-and-comprehend" target="_blank">original paper</a> and in <a href="https://github.com/deepmind/rc-data/" target="_blank">this</a> Github repo.
-- **English Gigaword** (Graff, Kong, and Maeda 2003): This is one of the largest news documents dataset, with over 1 million documents.
+- **English Gigaword** <a href="https://catalog.ldc.upenn.edu/LDC2011T07" target="_blank">(Graff et al. 2003)</a>: This is one of the largest news documents dataset, with over 1 million documents.
 Often, the annotated version <a href="https://dl.acm.org/citation.cfm?id=2391218" target="_blank">(Napoles, Gormley, and Van Durme 2012)</a> is used since it includes additional data such as tokenized sentences and name-entity recognition.
 - Scraped datasets: A lot of times, datasets are created by the authors of the methods by scraping the web for their desired datasets.
 This often leads researchers to have datasets that have readily available summaries, such as news sources or encyclopedia-style web pages.
 For instance, <a href="https://arxiv.org/abs/1801.10198" target="_blank">(Liu et al. 2018)</a> utilized Wikipedia articles as a dataset for summarization, with the article references and the web searches as the input text, and the first Wikipedia article as the target summary.

 #### A note on datasets <a name="note"></a>